Soap Box Derby: Race Week

+Participating cities around the world use advanced timing systems that measure the time difference between the competing cars to the thousandth of a second to determine the winner of a heat.
+Each heat of a race lasts less than 30 seconds.
+Most races are double elimination races in which a racer that loses a heat can work their way through the Challenger's Bracket in an attempt to win the overall race.
+The annual World Championship race in Akron, however, is a single elimination race which uses overhead photography, triggered by a timing system, to determine the winner of each heat.
+Approximately 500 racers compete in two or three heats to determine a World Champion in each divisions.

 There are three racing divisions in most locals and at the All-American competition.
 The Stock division is designed to give the first-time builder a learning experience.
 Boys and girls, ages 7 through 13, compete in simplified cars built from kits purchased from the All-American.
 These kits assist the Derby novice by providing a step-by-step layout for construction of a basic lean forward style car.
 The Super Stock Car division, ages 9 through 18, gives the competitor an opportunity to expand their knowledge and build a more advanced model.
 Both of these beginner levels make use of kits and shells available from the All-American.
 These entry levels of racing are popular in race communities across the country, as youngsters are exposed to the Derby program for the first time.
 The Masters division offers boys and girls, ages 10 through 20, an advanced class of racer in which to try their creativity and design skills.
 Masters entrants may purchase a Scottie Masters Kit with a fiberglass body from the All-American Soap Box Derby.